How your rules are written can make a significant difference in how well Gerri is able to apply those rules appropriately to your uploaded agreement.

 Here's an example of an ok rule:

-Non-renewing contracts are permitted if they are strategic, generally over $1,000,000 in ARR, and must be approved by Irv (CRO).
+Non-renewing contracts are permitted if they are strategic, generally over $1,000,000 in ARR, and require human review.

 Here's a better version:

-Reject a non-renewing contract if the ARR of the contract is under $1,000,000.
-If the contract exceeds that amount, escalate the issue to Irv (CRO).
+Reject a non-renewing contract if the ARR of the contract is under $1,000,000 with a note that 'We require auto-renewal for contracts of this size.'
+If the contract exceeds that amount, raise the change for review.

 When counter-proposing, explain what to do